 Additional info you need to know about this data:

-2. This is a relatively small data set with only ~ 80 lifters, so there are some notable outliers present that skew the data.
+- This is a relatively small data set with only ~ 80 lifters, so there are some notable outliers present that skew the data.
 I am working on putting together a data set of ~1200 lifters which should get a more valuable data set.
-This will be posted on my Instagram.
-I’d invite you to follow me there if you’re interested to see the full data when it’s published in January 2025.
+This will be posted on my free Platform-Ready Community as a full, in-depth resource.
+I invite you to join me there if you’re interested to see the full data when it’s published in January 2025.